Garry Moore, an Everyman for Television

 Moore started out on Baltimore radio in the late 1930s as Garry Morfit.
 He was born Thomas Garrison Morfit III in Baltimore but a radio contest was held to find a name easier to pronounce, and a woman from Pittsburgh won $100 for coming up with Garry Moore.
 The name stuck –– and so did he.

 After a decade of various radio gigs, including a joint show with Jimmy Durante, Moore was given his own one-hour variety show on CBS radio.
 It did so well that he moved on to a 30-minute evening show in 1950.
-He also hosted the game shows I’ve Got a Secret, on which blindfolded panelists tried to identify the guest, and To Tell the Truth.
-But it was The Garry Moore Show that introduced so many stars-to-be to audiences: Alan King, Don Knotts, Jonathan Winters, Carol Burnett and Dorothy Loudon, to name just a few.
+He also hosted the game shows I’ve Got a Secret and To Tell the Truth.
+But it was The Garry Moore Show that introduced so many stars-to-be to audiences: Alan King, Don Knotts, Jonathan Winters, Carol Burnett, and Dorothy Loudon, to name just a few.
 The show, which ran through June 1964 , was moved from daytime to evenings, although Moore said he liked the housewives in the daytime audience the best and his folksy humor certainly appealed to them.

 Washington Post television critic Tom Shales said, "Garry Moore was never much of a jokester.
 He was a host.
 He would surround himself with talented people and try to bring out the best in them, and he did."